 Upper Division students at Academy at the Lakes must complete a service requirement in order to graduate.
 This program differs from the middle division program in that students are expected to schedule their own service opportunities outside of school.
-It also becomes the responsibility of the students to fill out a community service hours form, have it signed by a representative of the organization served, and turn it into the Upper Division Office.
+It also becomes the responsibility of the students to log their community service hours in the MobileServe app, and have it verified by a representative of the organization served.
 In addition, Key Club, National Honor Society and the administration organize a variety of service opportunities throughout the year for which students may sign up.

-The goal of the Upper Division Service Program is to develop a spirit of citizenship, leadership, and service in our graduates, as well as an understanding of their ability to make a difference in the community.
+Goals of the Upper Division Service Program: Academy at the Lakes desires to develop a spirit of citizenship, leadership, and service in our graduates, as well as an understanding of their ability to make a difference in the community.
 By the time they graduate, Academy at the Lakes students will have a broad range of experience in different situations and with diverse groups of people.
 In addition to learning about the world around them, they will understand better what interests they have.
 While building a habit of service to the community, they will learn to "know the good, love the good, and do the good."